 Step 3 – Build a great Data Analytics Platform.

-A great Data Analytics Platform leverages your existing business analysts to create those awesome data products that matter for your organisation.
+A great Data Analytics Platform leverages your existing business analysts to create those excellent data products that matter for your organization.

 We’d strongly recommend using a Public Cloud platform as a foundation.

-With Cloud you can automate many of the tasks that enable analytics infrastructure.
+With Cloud, you can automate many tasks that enable analytics infrastructure.
 You can iterate quickly over analytics tools and use them with your data in search of the right fit.
-Also, you can benefit from governance best practices and efforts available on the market.
+Also, you can benefit from governance best practices and efforts available.

-Step 4 – Create an effective delivery process that allows your data team and data platform team to deliver and learn together.
+Step 4 – Create an effective delivery process that allows your data and platform teams to deliver and learn together.

-Project management – think prince2 or PMBOK – often restricts the iterative creation process that is typical in data analytics.
-Rather organise your data practice on product management principles.
-Define a product owner role and a delivery process for your team.
-The product owner will help you to effectively communicate the needs of your data team.
-He will align with a solution architect and the DAP-team to build your Data Analytics Platform in 2 week increments.
+Project management – think prince2 or PMBOK – often restricts the iterative creation process typical in data analytics.
+Afterward, organize your data practice on product management principles: acceptable a product owner role and a delivery process for your team.
+T e product owner will help you effectively communicate your data team’s needs.
+H will align with a solution architect and the DAP team to build your Data Analytics Platform in 2-week increments.

-Every other week you should release features that enable your team or free up their time while making sure your platform is secure and robust.
-Adapted agile/scrum methodologies and tooling can help to streamline communication between Data teams and DAP-teams.
+Every other week you should release features that enable your team or free up their time while ensuring your platform is secure and robust.
+Adapting agile/scrum methodologies and tooling can help to streamline communication between data and DAP teams.

 You understand your business.
 We understand cloud-first analytics.

 Your DAP team should play to their strengths.
-They should understand data engineering and public cloud.
+They should understand data engineering and the public Cloud.
 Your Data Team should play to theirs.

-We believe organisations should promote data literacy and let the analysts own their dashboards and algorithms.
-We believe they should invest in a data team and make their business analysts hyper-efficient.
-Such a team is an asset for the organisation and should be treated as one.
-Creating a data team will be a journey of change.
-But when done correctly, you will get results fast.
+We believe organizations should promote data literacy and let the analysts own their dashboards and algorithms.
+W think they should invest in a data team and make their business analysts hyper-efficient.
+Such a team is an asset for the organization and should be treated as one.
+C eating a data team will be a journey of change.
+B t when done correctly, you will get results fast.